 Of the 82 individuals arrested, 68 had previous criminal convictions for crimes like armed robbery, larceny and drug distribution.
 Of the remaining 14, two had ties to the MS-13 street gang; two had outstanding final orders of removal; three had overstayed their visas; one was wanted by a foreign law enforcement entity; one was a verified human rights violator and two had pending local charges.
 The remainder had unlawfully entered the United States in violation of U.S. immigration laws.

 - On March 26, ERO officers arrested a 50-year-old citizen and national of Somalia in Falls Church, Virginia.
 He was identified as a second lieutenant in command of the Somalian National Security Service, an organization known for human rights abuses, rape, torture and extrajudicial killings.
-He also has a felony drug conviction.
+He has a felony conviction for immigration fraud.

 - On March 26, ERO officers arrested a 40-year-old citizen and national of Trinidad and Tobago in Norfolk, Virginia.
 He has felony drug distribution and firearm possession convictions.